qrzn23/min/wip/magick/content.md

 ### LIBER V vel REGULI

-A. A. publication in Class D. Being the Ritual of the Mark of the Beast: an incantation proper to invoke the Energies of the Aeon of Horus, adapted for the dally use of the Magician of whatever grade.
+A∴A∴ publication in Class D. Being the Ritual of the Mark of the Beast: an incantation proper to invoke the Energies of the Aeon of Horus, adapted for the dally use of the Magician of whatever grade.

 #### THE FIRST GESTURE.